 Of course, if you have more time, it´s even better to follow the ridge to the east - it´s very easy since the ridge is almost flat.
 If you follow it for an hour, you can climb Chubedishi mountain (3015m) which gave the ridge its name.
 Then you can descent south to the Zagar pass (easier variant) or north towards Namkuami lake (harder variant) and return to Ushguli by valley roads.
 But honestly, this ridge walk is better than any lower route so I would return the same way.

-There is certainly no lack of choice in Ushguli - almost every house got already got converted into a guesthouse, not counting those newly built.
+There is certainly no lack of choice in Ushguli - every other house got already got converted into a guesthouse, not counting those newly built.
 Below is a short list of places where stayed either me or my close friends and can be recommended.
 But, of course, there are also others, many just as good as the ones below.

 Guesthouse Gamarjoba - one of the oldest guesthouses in Ushguli, located at the northern end of the Zhibiani community, right by the church.
 The facilities are a bit dates, but the beds are comfortable, blankets warm and the guesthouse is overall clean.
 The meals are also pretty good.
 One of great assets of this guesthouse are people running it - Temraz and Lela Nijaradze are very friendly and welcoming hosts and their daughter Mariam also speaks English.
 In the house lives also Temraz´s quirky brother Fridon, who is a painter and turned one of the rooms into a small art gallery.

 Booking: email@example.com or send them a message via their fb page.